jasonTheDev/plex-employees/README.md

 - [ ] UI mechanisms to edit/update employee data
 - [ ] Add API endpoint to update employee data
 - [x] Use React Table

+## About

+I took an iterative approach to building the app.
+I started with the API for fetching employees, which I testing with the API testing tool Insomnia, before connecting it to the front-end.
+After starting to build the DELETE and CREATE endpoints, I realized that integrating a database would more easily done now, rather than after implementing all the methods using an array for storage.
+So I decided to use a database early in the project.

+After doing some research, I decided to use Postgres because it has easy integration with node via a module called pg, and lots of documentation.
+After more research I figured out how to configure and run the database with a **docker-compose.yaml** file, making it easy for anyone else that might want to test the app.

+In general, my process for building the app looked something like this:

+  1. Create and test an API endpoint
+  2. Connect client to API
+  3. Proper client functionality and structure
+  4. Add styling
+  5. Refactor as needed

+After getting some basic functionality for adding and deleting employees, I refactored the server into [/controllers](/server/controllers) and [/routes](/server/routes) folders, and moved the methods for setting up the database into [db.js](/server/data/db.js) to better structure the project.